User and Search Friendly URL Design for Multi-Language Websites in 4 Easy Steps

 What’s most important: You need separate URLs for each language!
 No joke.
-There are sites that have several languages on the same page (using the same URL).
+There are sites that have several languages on the same page and address (using the same URL).

-Depending on you browser language, IP or according to your choice the content language changes but the URL stays the same.
+Depending on you browser language, IP or according to your choice the content language changes but the address or URL stays the same.

 This way you would view ford.com/cars/ford-focus from Spain and see the page in Spanish, from France in French and so on while in the US it still would be displayed in English.

 The same URL for the different languages is the worst case scenario from the SEO perspective.

 Google will only index the English version or whatever is your standard language.
 Your site won’t get found on localized Google search at all.

 Plus the automatic setting of languages doesn’t work as desired in many cases.
 American expats in Spain get the Spanish version in spite of not speaking Spanish for instance.

 A simple and SEO wise good solution would be adding a directory (or virtual one) for each specific language.

 That’s almost fine but there is one problem: You use the English word or keyword “cars” for the Spanish and French version.
 In France people even can get angry at you for doing that.